 Softening an Arts and Crafts Exterior

 The Arts and Crafts movement is known for taking inspiration from all things floral.
 The designs by William Morris are experiencing something of a renaissance currently and the delicate leaves and floral arrangements of The Strawberry Thief are highly regarded by many.
 Arts and Crafts houses are, by contrast, rather large and imposing red brick buildings that require softening externally with leaf and flower to break up their facades.
+Planted in November these borders show what can be achieved in just a single season using a mix of bulbs, perennials and semi-mature shrubs.

 Lower borders were designed to compliment those against the house, repeating species as well as colour tones in a rhythm that was allowed to expand into a larger space and using mature shrubs to support groups of perennials and bulbs.